gchq/gaffer-doc/docs/administration-guide/security/user-control.md

 Currently, there is a single default implementation of this; the `UnknownUserFactory` which simply returns a new `User` with `UNKNOWN` as the user ID.
-The `UnknownUserFactory` is the default factory, to specify the user factory class define the `gaffer.user.factory.class` [REST property](../gaffer-config/config.md#application-properties).
+To specify the user factory class define the `gaffer.user.factory.class` [REST property](../gaffer-config/config.md#application-properties).

 ## Writing a User Factory